Mokolea/SimpleQtLogger/README.md

 ## Usage
 **TODO...**
-For now, just see the comments in [simpleQtLogger.h](https://github.com/Mokolea/SimpleQtLogger/blob/master/simpleQtLogger.h)
+For now, just see the comments in [simpleQtLogger.h](https://github.com/Mokolea/SimpleQtLogger/blob/master/simpleQtLogger.h) and the [examples](https://github.com/Mokolea/SimpleQtLogger/tree/master/examples)

 ## Log-format
 The following TAGs are available and expand to: